freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/troughs.md

 ## Switch Setup

-The number of simulated switches in the trough depends on the type of the trough and the *Switch Count* property in the inspector panel.
+The number of simulated switches in the trough depends on the type of trough and the *Switch Count* property in the inspector panel.
 For recreations, you can quickly determine the number of trough switches by looking at the switch matrix in the operation manual, it usually matches the number of balls installed in the game.

 To configure the switches, open the [switch manager](../../editor/switch-manager.md) and add the trough switches if they're not already there.
 For *Destination* select "Device", under *Element*, select the trough you've created and which switch to connect.
 For a modern five-ball trough, it will look something like this: